 - Meridian Center for Diplomatic Engagement, Member of Advisory Committee (current)

-- American Academy of Diplomacy, Member of Advisory Group (current)
+- American Academy of Diplomacy, Chairman of the Board of Directors (current)

 - Inter-American Foundation, Member of Board of Directors (2007-2009)